Tap to search

 Epernay-Paris Champagne 8-day Bike & Barge Tour (ZW)

-Epernay to Paris - eight-day, seven-night Champagne, Marne River Valley and Paris tour onboard a barge is a cycle touring classic that not only allows guests to explore the world-famous city of Paris, but also the Champagne region, famous of course, for producing Champagne wine.
-From the time the Benedictine monk Dom Pierre Pérignon invented the bubbly drink in 1670 at the Abbey of d’Hautvillers, the Champagne name has been synonymous worldwide with the very best of sparkling wines.
+The Champagne tour is a bike and barge touring classic that not only allows guests to explore the world famous city of Paris, but also the Champagne region, famous of course, for producing Champagne wines.
+From the time the Benedictine monk Dom Pierre Pérignon invented the bubbly drink in 1670 at the Abbey of Hautvillers, the Champagne name has been synonymous worldwide with the very best of sparkling wines.

 On the lower deck are 12 cabins: 10 twins and 2 doubles.
 All with a bathroom, a window (can open only in the double cabins) and individual air conditioning.
 On the main deck, you can have a seat and a refreshing drink in the lounge corner of the cozy salon with its large panoramic windows.
 Or enjoy your breakfast and delicious three-course dinner in the adjacent restaurant area.
 And with a little bit of sunshine you should take a seat on the sun deck.